 California Department of Public Health digital COVID-19 vaccine records are now available.

-The record can be saved in Google Pay on an Android phone.
-The option to save the record on an Apple phone is expected to go live soon!
+The record can be saved in Google Pay on an Android phone or the Apple Health app.

 All vaccine records are free.
 Beware of vaccine record scams.